 Questions You Should Ask During Your Coding Bootcamp Interview

+In addition to answering questions, there are also important questions to ask coding bootcamp representatives during your interview.
 Take this time to really get to know your coding bootcamp to make sure that, if you do get accepted, it is the right program for you.
+Below, you can learn about the questions to ask a coding bootcamp admissions officer.

 20 Questions to Ask in Your Coding Bootcamp Interview